Savannah Marshall wins first professional bout on Mayweather v McGregor undercard

 - From the section Boxing

-Britain's Savannah Marshall won her first professional bout with a unanimous points win over American Sydney LeBlanc in Las Vegas.
+Britain's Savannah Marshall won her first professional bout with a unanimous points win over American Sydney LeBlanc.

 The former amateur world champion, 26, took the three judges' verdict 40-36.